 #4 is a girl.
 I fear I may never write again as she proves to be one of those non-sleeping baby types.
 Then life gets real; #3 falls really ill in November.
 I spend a lot of time in hospitals, staring at very little children hooked up to machines and have one of those moments where you realise life is indeed too bloody short.
 Time to get your shit back out there, lady.

 Souper Mum is published on 16 June 2016.
 I will turn 36 which my husband tells me is no longer my mid-thirties.
 He is wrong.
 Second Helpings is published on the 17 November 2016.
 I get my fourth tattoo.

 I'm writing but it's a bloody slog.
 My newest work is set in Kendal and features a fair bit of mintcake.
 I conduct a few children's writing workshops and occasionally I get a nice review that makes me smile.
 I part ways with Accent and think about packing in this writing lark.
 'Tutensuppengluck' - the German translation of 'Souper Mum' is released in May.

 Captain Mintcake becomes Has Anyone Seen My Sex Life?
-It's not a title my husband approves of but then he has terrible taste.
+It's not a title my husband approves of but then we've talked about his terrible taste.
 It is released on Valentine's Day.
 In two weeks, it tops the Kobo Chart, rises to #2 in the Apple Books Chart and becomes a Top Ten bestseller on Amazon, going to #1 in the charts for Women's Humorous Fiction.
 I kitchen dance like a fucking loon most evenings to know people are actually reading my books.
 My next book, Can I Give My Husband Back? is released in June.
 It tops the Apple Book Charts

 Are you a content writer?